Yashasvi-Sriram/legos/README.md

 ## code
 - Code is written in rust stable.
 - Each crate under `src/bin` corresponds to exactly one problem.
 There is no dependency b/w any two crates.
+- If any of the requirements is not complete, it is marked with `TODO` for tracking purposes.

 ### testing
 - The goals mentioned above are ensured using the unit test system.
-- `legos_test_tools` is a path dependency crate used as a dev-dependency (i.e. for testing purposes) only.
+- `legos_test_tools` is a crate used as a dev-dependency (i.e. for testing purposes) only.
 - `legos_test_tools` provides a macro `test_suite!` which takes > 0 function names as arguments.
     - It adds a set of tests, specifically.
         | | test | inner function call(s) |